dongyujung/R-world/README.md

 ```

 ### filter_if
-* Filter according to a condition for some specific columns which follow a logic.
+* Filter according to a condition for a subset of columns which follow a logic.
 * Filter rows where all numeric values are positive using dplyr.
+* Use any_vars or all_vars depending on the type of condition.

 ```R
 # Filter rows where all numeric values are positive using dplyr